akleventis/toop-closet/README.md

 ### How it works

-Each closet is a URL slug (e.g. `/toop`).
+Each closet has a unique URL.
+The root redirects to my personal closet.
 Anyone can browse; owners log in to manage items and categories.
-A single owner can have multiple closets and transfer items between them.
+Accounts are invite-only — I can create one for someone and they get their own separate closets.

 **S3 layout:**